 Statistics show that in the US alone, a house gets broken into every 13 seconds.
 A lot of homeowners take precautions like having double-locked doors or hiring a house sitter when they’re away.
 But what if you can do away with all of that and still be able to secure your house properly?

-You can outfit your home with a security system that doesn’t just detect break-ins, but also other dangers like fire, excessive levels of carbon monoxide, and even flooding.
+You can outfit your Home Security Systems that doesn’t just detect break-ins, but also other dangers like fire, excessive levels of carbon monoxide, and even flooding.
 You can install doorbells that come with video cameras so that you know who’s by your front door before they even start knocking.
 And when there’s suspicious activity, your security system will automatically alert law enforcement.
 There’s also a feature that mimics activity at home.
 So even if you’re away, people outside will think it’s occupied.

 Make your home more energy efficient